Helping clients ‘choreograph’ their financial future

 It all starts with my fundamental belief that the average, hard-working American doesn’t get the same kind of attention from the financial community that a high-net-worth individual does.
 And the average small- or mid-sized business generally does not have access to the kind of professional guidance a Fortune 500 company does.
 I think the average person and most smaller businesses are left with few options related to financial services.

 I have made this a focus of my business, trying to serve segments that can really use high-quality guidance.
 About 15 years ago, I was in the process of making a career change from the human resources and professional staffing field.
-I met with individuals from Transamerica Financial Advisors Inc., and their focus on working with everyday clients and businesses resonated with me.
-The real benefit I saw was that cutting-edge products and services could be delivered to this audience in a cost-effective manner.
+I met with individuals from Transamerica Financial Advisors, Inc., and their focus on working with everyday clients and businesses resonated with me.
+The real benefit I saw was that a wide variety of products and services could be delivered to this audience to help meet their needs.
 I feel fortunate to have found a firm that shares my outlook, and my work as an advisor has been very gratifying.

 What kinds of clients do you generally work with?